Cuban Australians

 whereas some other 1,114 people include those who were born in Australia and those who were born elsewhere abroad and claimed either partial or full Cuban ancestry.

 The Cuban immigration to Australia goes back to the early 1980s, to a point where millions of Cubans left Cuba during the takeover of Fidel Castro's regime for many other countries worldwide, of whom many have settled in Oceania, mainly in Australia.

-Between 2018 and 2023, the Australian Bureau of Statistics registered 71 new Cuban-born individuals residing in the country, between 2023 and 2024, 30 new Cuban-born nationals were residing the country, with major concentrations of settlement along the eastern coast of the country.
+Between 2018 and 2023, 71 new Cuban-born individuals were registered into the country, between 2023 and 2024, 30 new Cuban-born nationals were residing in the country, with major concentrations of settlement along the eastern coast.

-Most Cuban Australians are concentrated in New South Wales, from the Greater Sydney area to Campbelltown, New South Wales, referred to as to the pinpoint gateway of immigration for Cuban migrants in the country, where is hosted the fastest growing population, followed by the states of Queensland and Victoria (state), with the cities of Brisbane, Gold Coast, Queensland and Melbourne hosting other significant concentrations among all other surrounding areas.
+Most Cuban Australians are concentrated in New South Wales, from the Greater Sydney area to Campbelltown, New South Wales, where are hosted the fastest growing populations, followed by the states of Queensland and Victoria (state), with the cities of Brisbane, Gold Coast, Queensland and Melbourne hosting other significant concentrations among all other surrounding areas.

-Western Australia is ranked fourth state per Cuban Australian population, where another significant population is on its current growth, due to especially a significant number of Cubans who happen to be enrolled in the medication field and related studies.
+Western Australia is ranked fourth state with a significant growing population of Cuban Australians, due to especially a significant number of Cubans who happen to be enrolled in the medication field.

+Demographics

+According to a 2024 estimate, about a 1,000 and more Cuban Australians live in New South Wales, with major concentrations in the Greater Sydney area and overall the suburbs of Campbelltown, Mascot, Eastlakes, Rosemeadow, Glen Alpine and Bondi Junction.

+About 500-600 and more Cuban Australians reside in Queensland, with major concentrations in Brisbane, especially in the suburb of Wacol along with neighboring ones, Sunshine Coast, mainly in the suburb of Alexandra Headland and on the Gold Coast.

+Another 500-600 Cuban Australians can be found in Victoria, primarily in Melbourne, where there's a vibrant presence of Cuban culture and a fastly growing population.

+Western Australia and South Australia also host growing populations.